gamblevore/speedie/Documentation/xml.md

 there... done.
 We just use backticks in this case, although we have about 6 different string-types in Jeebox.
 Very flexible.

 #### Encoding Binary Strings is easy
 Depending on how you want to encode them, there are a few ways.
-We can escape bytes like in C, for text is mostly UTF-8 but contains a little-binary.
+For mostly UTF-8 text containing a little binary, we can escape bytes.

     data "hello here is a \1b[0;1mbold styling" // \1b[0;1m is the "bold" signal to command-line terminals